CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/backup-postgres-allas.md

 In this tutoriual we are going to show how to backup a PostgreSQL DB running in Rahti into Allas.
 The general idea is to use a `CronJob` that will create a dump file of the database and upload it to Allas.

-This is a simple example, the backup SQL file is not compressed, the checksums are not verified, there is no encryption.
-It just shows the basic idea of creating a backup and putting in the object storage.
+This is a simple example, the backup SQL file is not compressed, the checksums are not verified, there is no encryption, ... it just shows the basic idea of creating a backup and putting it in object storage.

 ## Prerequisites

-* A postgres DB already running.
-You must have access to it.
-To deploy a new DB, you can use the Postgres template that Rahti provides.
-It is also possible to backup an external DB, but all instructions assume the DB is running in Rahti, in the same namespace as the backup process will be run.
+* A postgres DB.
+You need to have read access to it.
+To deploy a new DB in Rahti, you can use the Postgres template provided in the catalog.
+It is also possible to backup an external DB, but all instructions assume the DB is running in Rahti in the same namespace as the backup process will be run.

+* A secret called `postgresql` with the following keys: `database-user`, `database-password`, and `database-name`.
+This secret is created by Postgres's template, but will need to be created manually if Postgres is running outside Rahti.

-* The ACCESS_KEY and SECRET_KEY to access Allas.
+* The `ACCESS_KEY` and `SECRET_KEY` to access Allas.
 You may get then by doing:

 ```bash
 pip install python-openstackclient